Ovid/git-workflow/README.md

 If you have uncommitted changes, `git refresh` will print an error an exit.
-If you pass `--stash` (or `-s`), it will stash your changes, run the commands, and the pop your changes.
+If you pass `--stash` (or `-s`), it will stash your changes, run the commands, and then pop your changes.
 However, this means that if you have a rebase conflict, you will have stashed changes you will need to remember to pop off the stash.